Football Transfers & Rumours

 Out of the Blue

-Whoever takes over at promotion-chasing Boro will be the club's third boss in five months after Michael Carrick's sacking and replacement Rob Edwards jumping ship for Wolves.
+Whoever takes over at promotion-chasing Boro will be the club's third boss in five months after Michael Carrick's sacking and replacement Rob Edwards jumping ship for Wolves, a level of instability often mirrored in volatile markets across casino online betting platforms.

 Edwards was stood down from Saturday’s game amid interest from his former club with Boro releasing a scathing statement revealing they would allow the former Luton boss to talk to the Premier League club.